William2333333/YOLOv7/README.md

 # YOLOv7
 Group member: Yihao Liao & Adekunle Timothy ADEWOYE

-The AIA project: 1.Modification of YOLOv7 2.
-Comparision between YOLOv5
+The AIA project: 1.Modification of YOLOv7

 ## Jobs we have done
 1. Understanding of YOLOv7